Testimony ends in Donald Trump’s civil fraud trial, but the verdict isn’t expected until next month

 “In a strange way, I’m gonna miss this trial,” Engoron mused aloud Wednesday before the last hours of testimony, which were about accounting standards.

-James’ lawsuit accuses the Republican presidential 2024 front-runner, his company and key executives — including sons Donald Trump Jr. and Eric Trump — of deceiving banks and insurers by giving them financial statements that padded the ex-president’s wealth by billions of dollars.
+James’ lawsuit accuses Trump, his company and key executives — including sons Donald Trump Jr. and Eric Trump — of deceiving banks and insurers by giving them financial statements that padded the ex-president’s wealth by billions of dollars.

 The defendants deny any wrongdoing, and Trump has made that vehemently clear on the witness stand, in the courthouse hallway, and and in frequent comments on his Truth Social platform.

-“A total hit job,” he railed Wednesday in an all-caps post that reiterated his criticisms of the judge and complaints that there was “no jury, no victim.”
+“A total hit job,” he railed Wednesday in an all-caps post that reiterated his complaints that there was “no jury, no victim.”
+Both James and the judge are Democrats, and Trump casts the case as a partisan attack.

+Trump not only testified but voluntarily sat in on several other days of the trial.
+He wasn’t there Wednesday to see testimony conclude.
+James, who has attended with some regularity, watched from the courtroom audience.

 Trump took a significant legal hit even before the trial, when Engoron ruled that he engaged in fraud.
 The judge ordered that a receiver take control of some of the ex-president’s properties, but an appeals court has frozen that order for now.